vesoft-inc/nebula-importer/README.md

 2. [rpm package](https://docs.nebula-graph.io/manual-EN/3.build-develop-and-administration/2.install/1.install-with-rpm-deb/)
 3. [from source](https://docs.nebula-graph.io/manual-EN/3.build-develop-and-administration/1.build/1.build-source-code/)

-> The quickest way to deploy Nebula Graph is using the [`docker-compose`](https://github.com/vesoft-inc/nebula-docker-compose).
+> The quickest way to deploy Nebula Graph is using [Docker Compose](https://github.com/vesoft-inc/nebula-docker-compose).

 ## How to use